ovh/docs/pages/manage_and_operate/kms/quick-start/guide.it-it.md

 ![Order the KMS](images/order_kms_03.png){.thumbnail}

-### Create a encryption key with the OVHcloud console
+### Creating an encryption key with the OVHcloud console

-It's possible to create an encryption key from the OVHcloud console on the dedicated menu with the buton `Create a key`{.action}
+You can create an encryption key from the the dedicated menu of the OVHcloud console, using the `Create a key`{.action} button.

 ![Create a key](images/create_key_01.png){.thumbnail}

-A form allow to configurate the key and select the type, size and usage of it.
+A form allows you to configure the key and select its type, size and usage.

 ![Create a key](images/create_key_02.png){.thumbnail}

-Once the key created it's possible to acces to it's details by clicking on it.
+Once the key is created, click it to access its details.

-The dashboard display the cryptographic properties of the key, and the actions for renaming, disabling or deleting it.
+The dashboard displays the cryptographic properties of the key, and the actions for renaming, disabling or deleting it.

-To reduce the risks of unwanted supression, it's mandatory to disable a key before deleting it.
+To reduce the risks of an unwanted deletion, it is mandatory to disable a key before deleting it.

-[!warning]
+> [!warning]
+>

-A deleted key is not recoverable by any mean and such involve the lost of any data encrypt with it.
-Any suppression should be perform with great precaution.
+> A deleted key is not recoverable by any means and such deletion involves the loss of any data encrypted with it.
+Any deletion should be performed with great caution.

 ![Create a key](images/create_key_03.png){.thumbnail}